lineagentic/lineagentic-builder/README.md

 # Lineagentic-DPC

-Lineagentic-DPC is an MCP server concentrating on composing step of building data products.
-It solves challenges metadata shift left governance in data mesh.
+Lineagentic-DPC is an MCP server designed for building data products.
+It does not provision data products directly, but instead supports their composition—covering aspects such as defining ownership, establishing data contracts, and enforcing policies.
+It enables users to create data products with a well-defined set of governance rules.

+In short, it facilitates the development of data products within a data mesh architecture and promotes metadata-driven, “shift-left” governance—ensuring that clear governance steps are considered early in the data product lifecycle.

 ## Status